mikaelvesavuori/codemetrix/README.md

 ## Installation

-You _could_ download the compiled file, `dist/index.mjs`, and follow the instructions below.
+You _could_ download the compiled file, `dist/index.mjs`, and `codemetrix.sh` and follow the instructions below.
 This is good if you're not big on Git.

 _But the nicer option is to clone this repo and use the `install.sh` script._

 It will:

 - Make a root level directory named `.codemetrix`
-- Copy `codemetrix.sh` to the new directory
+- Copy `codemetrix.sh` and `dist/index.mjs` to the new directory
 - Add a line to your `.zshrc` with an alias (`codemetrix`) that runs the script

 Feel free to modify the installation script or do it your way if this doesn't match how you'd like it to be set up.